By IJGA Strength + Conditioning Coach Shawn Mehring

 During competition, an athlete will pretty much do anything they can to gain an edge over their opponent.
 Nutritionally a golfer will try to out their opponent by having more energy.
 This will lead to the athlete loading up on energy bars, drinks and supplements that have cheap/synthetic nutrients, high sugar concentrations, and stimulants (like caffeine).
 This, if not always, usually leads to the dreaded crash after a short duration of high energy levels.
 A sugar crash can cause an athlete to have confusion and difficulty concentrating on daily tasks, hunger, irritability, headaches, fatigue, lethargy and anxiety.
 All of these are detrimental for an athlete and are usually the main items that are trying to avoid.
 Also, having sugar the night before a round can lead to restless sleep and can cause the athlete to be sluggish in the morning.

-Don’t think that since you are in the midst of competition, that it is unacceptable to eat.
+Don’t think that since you are in the midst of competition, it is unacceptable to eat.
 Food is fuel for the body and needs to be treated as such.
-Not eating for 4-5 hours will leave the body malnourished (not eating the appropriate amount calories and nutrients to provide maintenance and recovery for the body).
-One of the main symptoms of malnutrition is fatigue and the main indicator of malnutrition is a poor diet.
+Not eating for 4-5 hours will leave the body malnourished (not eating the appropriate amount of calories and nutrients to provide maintenance and recovery for the body).
+One of the main symptoms of malnutrition is fatigue, and the main indicator of malnutrition is a poor diet.
 If an athlete does not consume enough calories for their body to perform, preserve and recover, their diet needs to be re-evaluated.